openstax/adaptarr-server/doc/api/processes.md

 This endpoint is only available in elevated sessions with the [`editing-process:edit`](../#p-editing-process-edit) permission.

-### `GET /api/v1/processes/versions/:version/:id/steps/:step/links`
+### `GET /api/v1/processes/:id/versions/:version/:id/steps/:step/links`

-Return list of all link in a particular step in the newest version of a process, as a JSON array of objects of the [`Link`](#link) model.
+Return list of all link in a particular step in a version of a process, as a JSON array of objects of the [`Link`](#link) model.

-### `GET /api/v1/processes/versions/:version/:id/steps/:step/links/:slot/:target`
+### `GET /api/v1/processes/:id/versions/:version/:id/steps/:step/links/:slot/:target`

-Return detailed information about a particular link in a step of the newest version of a process, as a JSON object of the [`Link`](#link) model.
+Return detailed information about a particular link in a step of a version of a process, as a JSON object of the [`Link`](#link) model.

-### `PUT /api/v1/processes/versions/:version/:id/steps/:step/links/:slot/:target`
+### `PUT /api/v1/processes/:id/versions/:version/:id/steps/:step/links/:slot/:target`

-Modify a link in the newest version of a process.
+Modify a link in a particular version of a process.
 Accepts a JSON object with following properties:

 ```